woodrutr/GraniteLedger/README.md

 The BlueSky code, as distributed here, is governed by the [Apache 2.0 license](https://github.com/eiagov)

 ### Project status
 In April 2025, EIA released Version 1.1 of the Project BlueSky prototype model.
 Given current resource constraints, EIA will pause future Project BlueSky model development activity.
+Project BlueSky enabled EIA to explore new energy modeling approaches, and this foundational work will serve as a basis for EIA’s future long-term model development efforts as EIA continues to advance its energy modeling capabilities.